 If you are also having chemotherapy after surgery, you start the hormone therapy once chemotherapy finishes.
 If you are having radiotherapy after surgery, you can have hormone therapy at the same time.
 Or you might start hormone therapy after your radiotherapy.

 The aim of treatment after surgery is to lower the risk of the cancer coming back.

 You have hormone therapy for 5 years or more.
 But exactly how long depends on the type of drug you have and your individual situation.

 Treatment before surgery is called neo adjuvant therapy.
 If your cancer has oestrogen receptors, you might have hormone therapy to shrink a large or

 You have check ups with your doctor during hormone therapy treatment to see if your cancer is getting smaller.

 Surgery is the main treatment for breast cancer, but some women have health problems that mean they can’t have surgery.
 Some women choose not to have surgery.

 In this case, if your breast cancer is oestrogen receptor positive, your doctor might recommend hormone therapy.
 This treatment won't get rid of the cancer but can stop it growing or shrink it.

 The treatment can often control the cancer for some time.
 Your doctor might change you to a different type of hormone treatment if your cancer starts growing again.

-Hormone therapy is also used to treat advanced breast cancer.
+Hormone therapy is also used to treat secondary breast cancer.